dxw/one-on-one/README.md

 so that you can have a consistent process, and so that your new manager can have access to any previous notes.

-Every Monday (configurable), a GitHub action creates a PR with a markdown file containing questions about the week ahead.
+Every Monday (configurable), a GitHub action creates a PR with a markdown file.
 We can each add notes to this as commits as they come to mind, and then, during our 1:1, reference them and add new notes and actions.
 You can then review and merge the PR, marking the notes as seen and complete.

 ## Steps for using this template